Ioannis Alevras: Center Union MP

-The Aspida scandal led to the so-called Apostasia of 1965 and the fall of the Papandreou government.
-However the 1964 Parliament remained in place until the coup d'état of 21 April 1967.
+The Aspida scandal contributed to the Iouliana of 1965 and the fall of the Papandreou government.
+However, the 1964 Parliament remained in place until the coup d'état of 21 April 1967.
 During the resulting Greek military junta of 1967-1974, Alevras was imprisoned for resisting the new regime.

 PASOK founding member

 With the Metapolitefsi, the transitional period from the fall of the dictatorship, Alevras resumed his political career.
 He joined the Panhellenic Socialist Movement (PASOK), a new Party under Andreas Papandreou, and achieved re-election in 1974 Greek legislative election.
 He was one of only 12 MPs elected from his Party.
 PASOK came third in the elections with New Democracy electing 220 MPs and the Center Union - New Forces electing 60.

 He was re-elected in the 1977 Greek legislative election.
 This time PASOK came second with 93 MPs while New Democracy remained in government with 171 seats in Parliament.
 Continuing the rise of its popularity, PASOK came first in the 1981 Greek legislative election with 171 MPs while New Democracy only elected 115.
 Andreas Papandreou became Prime Minister while Alevras was elected Speaker of the Greek Parliament.